rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 [[/screens/rvm02.png]]

-Once that's finished, it would behoove you to set your default ruby and gemset, as described [in this gist](https://gist.github.com/2625441) by @claudijd.
+Once that's finished, it would behoove you to set your default ruby and gemset, as described [in this gist](https://gist.github.com/2625441) by [@claudijd](https://github.com/claudijd) .
 What I use is:

 ````bash
 $ rvm use --default 1.9.3-p125